connecting

 Wat Xieng Thong

-is the most revered and again auspiciously located near the tip of the peninsula where the rivers meet.
+is the most revered and auspiciously located near the tip of the peninsula where the rivers meet.

 Dating back to 1560 under royal patronage, the temple was built at the site of a sacred tree.
 On the rear wall of the temple is a Tree of Life in beautiful glass mosaics.
 Other pavilions tell of more local Lao stories and legends and within the monastery grounds is the hall housing the royal urn and funeral barge.
 Protected by nagas, this royal barge was last used for the cremation of King Sisavangvong in 1959.